Tay-Sachs Disease - Overview

 Typical Infantile Symptoms

-The most common infantile form usually begins to show symptoms around 6 months of age, with early signs potentially including hypotonia and exaggerated startle reflexes.
-This rapidly progresses to severe motor function deterioration, including an inability to support the head, loss of vision, and the characteristic sign of "cherry-red spot" in the retina.
-About half of the patients die from respiratory failure or complications before the age of 3.
+The most common infantile form usually begins around 6 months of age, initially presenting with hypotonia and hyperexcitability.
+Rapid progression leads to severe motor decline, including inability to support the head, loss of vision, and characteristic cherry-red spots in the retina.
+Approximately half of the patients die before age 3 due to respiratory failure or complications.

 Late-Onset and Juvenile Forms

-Approximately 15% of cases are late-onset, with symptoms potentially appearing after age 2, initially presenting as learning disabilities or decreased coordination, followed by gradual onset of muscle weakness, speech difficulties, and cognitive decline.
-The juvenile form may be accompanied by behavioral abnormalities, auditory or visual decline, and ultimately may lead to premature death.
+About 15% of cases are late-onset, with symptoms appearing after age 2, initially as learning difficulties or coordination problems, followed by muscle weakness, speech difficulties, and cognitive decline.
+Juvenile forms may also involve behavioral abnormalities, hearing or visual deterioration, and can lead to early death.

 • The infantile form primarily affects the central nervous system

-• The late-onset form may be associated with autonomic nervous system abnormalities
+• Late-onset forms may involve autonomic nervous system abnormalities

 Diagnosis